Narayan103/Blood-Bank-Management-System/README.md

 # Blood-Bank-Management-System
-i development this project using Java and MySQL .
+I development this project using Java and MySQL .
 It can be used to check blood availability and stores information about donors and blood seekers.
+For connecting MySQL to java , change password to your MySQL password in DBSConnection.java .